 3. The machine separates out the blood plasma, which contains the immunoglobulins.

-4. After the plasma has been separated, the machine returns the blood to your body along with some healthy donor plasma.
+4. After it separates the plasma, the machine returns the blood to your body along with some healthy donor plasma.

 Kidney disease